LedgerHQ/ledger-live/libs/ledgerjs/packages/hw-transport-node-hid-singleton/README.md

 #### close

-Closes the transport instance by not preventing an auto-disconnection (see `disconnectAfterInactivity`).
+Closes the transport instance by triggering a disconnection after some inactivity (no new `open`).

 Intentionally not disconnecting the device/closing the hid connection directly:
 The HID connection will only be closed after some inactivity.